AutumnRivers/AutumnRivers/README.md

+# Hi there, nice to meet ya
+I'm mostly over on [git.gay](https://git.gay/AutumnRivers) now, so you should follow me there, instead.

 ## Autumn Rivers
 Hello!
 My name is Autumn Rivers, and I am a hobbyist programmer.
 Though I do wish to get into professional programming, I unfortunately don't see that happening soon.
 But nevermind that, let's learn more about me!